JerryI/wljs-docs/docs/frontend/Cell types/Markdown.md

 ```

 ### Code
-Inline code uses backticks, and code blocks are wrapped with triple backticks:
+Use backticks for inline code and triple backticks for code blocks:

 ```markdown
 .md